Australia–United States Free Trade Agreement: U.S. attitudes to the FTA

 After the FTA was signed, there were initially concerns that the American agricultural sector would lobby against the agreement, due to a fear that it could interfere with the government's farm subsidies program.
-However, the agreement, with time limits on importation of Australian agricultural products such as beef and sugar cane managed to allay the concerns of the American agricultural market (while greatly frustrating many Australian producers).
+However, the agreement, with temporary limits on importation of Australian agricultural products such as beef and sugar cane managed to allay the concerns of the American agricultural market (while greatly frustrating many Australian producers).

 A coalition of trade unions and other groups did speak out against the agreement on the basis that it would cause similar problems to those experienced by NAFTA.

 More substantial lobbying was undertaken by American pharmaceutical companies, who were concerned about the Australian Pharmaceutical Benefits Scheme.
 See below.

 American manufacturing lobbies strongly supported the FTA.

 On 15 July, both houses of the United States Congress gave strong support to the FTA.
 The agreement was also supported by Democratic Party Presidential nominee John Kerry.

 Additionally, labour groups expressed concern regarding the agreement.
 In a report to the USTR office, the Labor Advisory Committee (LAC) recommended that Congress reject the U.S.-Australia FTA because they believed the agreement failed to meet congressional negotiating objectives.